-ELECTRICITY INTENSIVE LOAD: Electricity Intensive Load (EIL) is defined as customers whose electrical load has one or both of the following attributes:
+ELECTRICITY INTENSIVE LOAD: Electricity Intensive Load (EIL) is defined as customers whose electrical load has both of the following attributes:

-- 1. Customer loads where electricity is the predominant input to the business production. - 2.
+- 1. Customer loads where electricity is the predominant input to the business production and demand for electricity has significant variability. - 2.
 Any load where the load factor or total energy consumption is estimated to be or is appreciably higher than: - a.
-Previous consumption at the service location, or - Other customers operating in a similarly-sized and type of facility.
+Previous consumption at the service location, or - b.
+Other customers operating in a similarly-sized and type of facility.

-Examples include but are not limited to: server farms, an aggregation of microprocessor-based computing equipment within a home, garage or business, or special purpose data centers.
+Examples include but are not limited to: server farms, an aggregation of microprocessor-based computing equipment within a building (e.g. home, garage/shop or business), structure (shipping container or other container), or special purpose data centers.